cs3216/cs3216.github.io/coursework/project/index.md

 In the last week of class, we will be holding a 4-hour poster session in the SoC student foyer on **{{ site.data.assignments.project.poster_session | date: "%A, %-d %B %Y" }} {% if site.data.assignments.project.is_poster_session_date_tentative %}(TBC){% endif %}** from 6.30 to 10.30 pm as part of the School of Computing Term Projects Showcase (STePS).

 Each team is to prepare an A1-sized poster.
-The judges and other members of the SoC and NUS will turn up for the "show and tell".
+The judges and other members of the SoC and NUS will turn up for the "show-and-tell".
 You should treat this session as a trade show to sell your projects as you will get a large percentage of your grading from "other people" - NUS staff, students, alumni, guests - who turn up at your booth.
 So your final grade depends very much on your show-and-tell in this session.
 Be creative.
 Collaterals are encouraged but note that these will be on your own expenses.

 Again, you can choose how you want to present your work.
-You can bring along other materials in addition to the posters, such as your iPads or set up your laptops to do a demo also.
+You can bring along other materials in addition to the posters, such as your iPads, or set up your laptops to do a demo also.
 We'll leave it up to you!

 ### Final Project Video